Learning the basics of ecommerce can help make starting an ecommerce business easier, and ultimately, more successful. You may have questions such as:

 - Are your products seasonal — and if so, how will this affect sales?

 - Are your products consumable or disposable?
 Will this affect how customers purchase them?

 - Are your products perishable?
 Will they reach customers in time?

 - Are there restrictions or regulations on your products or services?

 If you’re selling a digital product or a repeating service, you’ll also want to include information about subscription options in your business plan — and how you can acquire and keep customers through subscriptions.

 5. Develop Your Ecommerce Website

-When you want to start an ecommerce business, setting up your website with WooCommerce or using managed WooCommerce hosting option will make the process straightforward.
+When you want to start an ecommerce business, setting up your website with an online store builder or using managed WooCommerce hosting option will make the process straightforward, especially if you don't know how to build an ecommerce website.
 WooCommerce is a great platform to help you build the website you want while also providing a customizable approach.